Nevensky/plotly-mathematica/README.md

 3. The syntax matches native Plot function, just type Plotly[yourfunction,{x,min,max}] to make your first plot.
 4. (optional) type PlotlyLogin[username,APIKey] to plot under your Plotly account

-## Version 0.2 (released)
+## Version 0.2 (current)
 - bugfixes & optimization
 - proper package declaration
 - out of the box plotting, no need to input user/pass

+# Future releases
 ## Version 0.3 (planned)
 - support for older versions of Mathematica (replace URLExecute with JSON)
 - support for styling
 - code rewrite

-## Future versions
+## Versiin 0.4+
-- support for discrete plots, histograms, heatmaps, data streams, etc.
+- support for discrete plots, histograms, heatmaps, data streams, 3d plots, etc.

-# Legacy versions
+# Legacy releases
 ## Version 0.1 (legacy)
 - replicates the functionality of the the native Plot function within Mathematica
 - works only in Mathematica 10